 Laborers, nursing assistants, registered nurses, retail salespeople, janitors, and light truck drivers are among the top ten occupations to experience workplace injuries or illnesses.
 Whether you work in one of these positions or another one, you have the right to workers’ compensation benefits if you become injured on the job or suffer a work-related illness.

 However, many employees don’t receive the benefits they deserve.
 Insurance companies have a tendency to deny claims unfairly to increase their profits, leaving injured or ill employees and their families to fend for themselves.
 Suppose your workers’ compensation claim has been denied, or you feel you aren’t getting the benefits you deserve.
 In that case, it’s time to contact the experienced Los Angeles workers’ compensation attorneys at the Arshakyan Law Firm.

-“We are truly blessed to have found Tina who fought so hard for her client, my mother, and for doing it in such a timely matter.”
+“Our family honestly recommends her!”“We are truly blessed to have found Tina who fought so hard for her client, my mother, and for doing it in such a timely matter.”- Former Client

 Your employer or their insurance company can deny workers’ comp benefits for many reasons.
 Some might apply to your individual claim, and some might not.
 Here are a few common denial reasons.

 Your injury must have occurred during the course and scope of your employment, and it must arise out of your employment.
 If your injury occurred while you were on a break or you can’t prove that your work duties were more than 50 percent to blame for your injuries, your claim will likely be denied.
 However, worker’s comp also applies if you suffered a workplace-related illness or were driving in the course of your job duties and were in a car accident.